 The best thing about Tresorit is that its security standards remain uncompromised despite its availability across a wide variety of platforms.
 Strong end-to-end encryption protects your data, and this is backed by the company’s bold zero-knowledge encryption promise.

-Multi-factor authentication is available across all clients and applications, as well as Tresorit’s web interface.
+MFA is available across all clients and applications, as well as Tresorit’s web interface.
 There are very few platforms that currently offer such wide compatibility without compromising on security and encryption standards, so Tresorit is ahead of the curve here.